NSW public library funding is at crisis point

 Stand up for our libraries

-Today’s libraries are about more than books – they are valuable centres for people to access information, knowledge, meet new people and learn new skills.
+Today’s libraries are about more than books – they are valuable centres for people to access information and knowledge, to meet new people and learn new skills.

-But our public libraries are facing a funding crisis with the NSW Government reducing funds, even as demand for services grows.
+But after 40 years of underinvestment NSW public libraries face a funding crisis, even as demand for services grows.

-If enough of us speak up and show our leaders how much we value our libraries, we can ensure the NSW Government acts now to renew our libraries.
+If enough of us speak up, we can ensure the NSW Government acts now to renew our libraries.

 More visits, fewer resources

-Our libraries are more important than ever with yearly visits to NSW public libraries up from 27 million in 2000 to over 35 million in 2017.
-But the State Government has slashed recurrent funding by five per cent in its most recent budget.
-In fact, the NSW Government contributes a mere 7.8% of total funding for public libraries, the lowest percentage in Australia.
+Libraries are more important than ever, with yearly visits to NSW public libraries up from 27 million in 2000 to over 35 million in 2017.
+Despite recent funding announcements, local councils shoulder the burden of over 90 percent of total funding for public libraries, with no guarantee of sustainable funding in the future.

 Our plan to Renew Our Libraries